Mongolian Beef is a take-out favorite and even better made at home in about 20 minutes!

 - Serve hot over rice.

-- Cut Across the Grain Always cut beef across the grain and slice thinly.
+- Cut Across the Grain: Always cut beef across the grain and slice thinly.

-- Cook in Small Batches Don’t overcrowd the pan, cook in small batches as needed.
+- Cook in Small Batches: Don’t overcrowd the pan; cook in small batches as needed.
 Overcrowding the pan can cause the beef to steam rather than sear.

-TIP For Cutting Beef
+Tips for Cutting Beef

-For easier cutting, place the beef in the freezer for about 20 minutes before slicing.
+- For easier cutting, place the beef in the freezer for about 20 minutes before slicing.
 Cut beef across the grain into 1/4″ inch slices.

-You will see the long fibers in the meat, you want to cut across the fibers for tender meat.
+- You will see the long fibers in the meat, you want to cut across the fibers for tender meat.
 If you cut with the fibers the beef will be tough.

 What to Serve with Mongolian Beef

 Like most stir-fry recipes, rice is a perfect choice for soaking up that garlicky ginger sauce.
 Steamed or baked white rice will do the trick.
-Add in a fresh steamed veggie, some bok choy or even some stir-fried veggies.
+Add in a fresh steamed veggie, some bok choy, or even some stir-fried veggies.

-How to Store Leftovers.
+How to Store Leftovers

-Store leftovers in the freezer for four months or in the fridge for four days.
 Freeze in single portions for a quick packable lunch to bring to the office.
 They can be reheated straight from the freezer in the microwave or oven.

 More Take-Out Favorites